domkowald/recsys_inconsistency/README.md

 This repository provides an I-Python notebook to analyze inconsistency in recommender systems by evaluating accuracy, miscalibration and popularity lift.

 For executing it, please download the datasets from https://doi.org/10.5281/zenodo.7428435 and copy the files into the "data" folder.
-The rest is given in the notebook
+The rest is given in the notebook, which will be provided soon

 ### Requirements
 * Python 3